-Searches
+Searches and Investigations

-Searches in General: In the interest of promoting student safety and attempting to ensure that schools are safe and drug free, district officials may from time to time conduct searches.
+Searches in General: In the interest of promoting student safety and attempting to ensure that schools are safe and drug free, district officials may occasionally conduct searches and investigations.
+District officials may conduct investigations in accordance with law and district policy and may question students regarding a student's own conduct or the conduct of others.
+[For questioning of students by law enforcement officials]

 District officials may conduct searches of students, their belongings, and their vehicles in accordance with law and district policy.
 Searches of students will be conducted without discrimination, based on, for example, reasonable suspicion, voluntary consent, or pursuant to district policy providing for suspicion security procedures, including the use of metal detectors.